Social Media Addiction Lawsuit

 • Attorneys & Offices Nationwide: As a national law firm, Sokolove Law can handle cases in all 50 states, helping clients wherever they may be in the U.S.

 As a national personal injury law firm, Sokolove Law is proud to take a stand and fight back against companies like this on behalf of our clients.
+Our social media attorneys can help victims in all 50 states seek justice for harm caused by social media addiction.

-• Hold social media companies accountable for their unfair practices and harm
+• Hold social media companies accountable for their unfair practices

 • Potentially prevent other adolescents from becoming addicted to social media